-Jackson Hit & Run Accident Attorney
+Jackson, MS Hit & Run Accident Attorney

 A “hit-and-run” occurs when someone leaves the scene of an accident before the other people involved can get their name, contact information, or insurance information.
 There are many reasons a person might flee the scene—they may not have any auto insurance, they may be intoxicated, or they may just be scared.

-If you were injured in a car accident with someone who failed to stop and provide their personal information, it is critical that you reach out to an experienced attorney, like those at ‘Maggio | Thompson, LLP.
+If you were injured in a car accident with someone who failed to stop and provide their personal information, it is critical that you reach out to an experienced attorney, like those at ‘MAGGIO LAW.
 Our Jackson hit-and-run accident attorneys can help you understand your legal options when it comes to recovering compensation for your medical bills, lost wages, and pain and suffering.